nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation

-We are currently implementing to implement a Match feature.
+We are currently implementing a Match feature.
 In implements the following operation:

 * `match` —  Matches a Buyer to a List of Seller.